yeyuxmf/auto_tooth_arrangement/README.md

 The reinforcement learning mentioned in Appendix1 is feasible and has been verified.
 Two design ideas: 1.
 Consider a single agent model, such as a robotic arm assembling objects in sequence; 2.
 Multi-agent linkage model, such as the 5vs5 game of League of Legends or Dota.

-# Medical constraints
-1. Each tooth has its own medical feature points, such as neighboring points, tangential points, cusps, and so on.
-These feature points all have neighboring or contact relationships, which can minimize their distance.

-2. The tooth arrangement should not detach from the alveolar bone.
-Can we calculate a dental arch curve based on the alveolar bone and tooth feature points, and then sample the dental arch curve to minimize the distance between a certain feature point of the tooth and the sampling point.

 # Appendix4
 It has been more than a year.
 This is the integration of automatic tooth arrangement, and the model supports automatic alignment of any number of missing teeth (up to 32 teeth).